3.6. Zigbee ZCL Scenes Cluster

 This section introduces the typical usage of the Scene Cluster, covering the process of creating a data model, related commands, and their handlers.
 Additionally, an application example will demonstrate how to switch between two scenes to control the light level.

 The Scene Client Cluster serves as the foundation for configuring scenes on remote devices.
-If you want to create an endpoint with the Scene Cluster that can still control a light’s status and brightness, you can refer to the code below.
-Let’s call this implementation the Scene Switch.
+The below code shows how to create an endpoint with the Scene Cluster that can still control a light's status and brightness, let’s call this implementation the Scene Switch.

 {